mstocco/mariostoc.co/content/about.md

 to California and all across Canada.

-In my free time, I can be found _running, biking_ and _swimming_ in preparation to complete my second Ironman distance triathlon:
+In my free time, I can be found _running, biking_ and _swimming_ with the goal of completing my next
-**IRONMAN Canada**, August 28th, 2022.
+Ironman distance triathlon.

 <p class="agencyvc" style="margin-top:35px;"><strong>&#9667;</strong> SWIPE LEFT FOR MORE</p>
 <!--